 Of important note, Lovilia is also a city of artists.
 Lovilia has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Lovilia’s character.

-Because of many things, Lovilia is a great place for families with children to consider.
-First of all, many other families with children live here, making Lovilia a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Lovilia has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Lovilia is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Lovilia’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Being a small city, Lovilia does not have a public transit system used by locals to get to and from work.